 Corns and Calluses – They are areas of thickened skin on the feet caused due to pressure or friction and though they are not painful generally, they do cause varying degrees of discomfort while wearing shoes or walking.

-Ingrown Toe nails – It is a common condition in which the corner or side of a nail grows into the soft flesh of the surrounding skin leading to redness, pain, swelling and sometimes infection.
+Ingrown Toenails Treatment – It is a common condition in which the corner or side of a nail grows into the soft flesh of the surrounding skin leading to redness, pain, swelling and sometimes infection.

 Toe Nail Fungus – It is the commonest disease of the nails often following fungal infection of the feet.
 People using public pools, gyms and those who sweat a lot or wear closed, tight shoes for long periods in humid weather conditions are prone to this.
 Another very common cause of toe nail fungus is through wet pedicures in seemingly hygienic conditions.